Athlete A Reveals How Deeply USAG Failed To Protect Its Gymnasts

-In 2016, the gymnastics world was rocked by the reports of sexual abuse by USA Gymnastics and University of Michigan doctor Larry Nassar.
+In 2016, the gymnastics world was rocked by the reports of sexual abuse by USA Gymnastics and Michigan State University doctor Larry Nassar.
 In total, over 500 women and girls have accused Nassar of sexually assaulting them during what were supposed to be routine treatments for injuries sustained during the sport.
 Athlete A, Netflix’s new documentary, explores the case through the lens of the IndyStar journalists who reported it, and attempts to answer the questions of how this could have happened — and how it could have gone on for so long.

 “Athlete A” was gymnast Maggie Nichols, whose identity was revealed right before testimony at Nassar’s sentencing.
 Nichols was the first athlete to formally file a complaint against Nassar with USAG, in June of 2015.
 But, as the IndyStar investigation revealed, there were many, many other girls before Nichols.